-The proposal will incorporate sustainable urban drainage systems (SUDs) and is in accordance with criterion 9.
+The proposal incorporates sustainable urban drainage systems (SUDs) and is in accordance with criterion 9.

 Criterion 12 deals with the materials, colours and textures of the proposal and their appropriateness within the surrounding area.
-The proposal will incorporates the local tile, render and window pallet of materials and therefore accords with this policy.
+The proposal incorporates the local tile, render and window pallet of materials and therefore accords with this policy.

-The proposal will be designed to enable access for people with mobility difficulties and accords with criterion 13.
+The proposal is designed to enable access for people with mobility difficulties and accords with criterion 13.